MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/14-configure-geo-replication-for-azure-sql-database.md

     ![Screenshot showing Create New server link.](../images/lab14-dp-300-L6.png)

-    >[!NOTE]
-    > As we are creating a new server to host our secondary database, we can ignore the error message above.
+    >**Note:**  As we are creating a new server to host our secondary database, we can ignore the error message above.

 1. On the **Create SQL Database Server** page, Enter a unique **server name** of your preference, Select a **location** as the target region, In **Authentication method** select **Use SQL authentication** enter a valid **server admin login**, and a secure **password**, and then select **OK** to create the server.